Logo - CHF Canada

 • Eight housing co-ops merge in Saint John, NB and become Unified Saint John, creating a new co-operative comprised of 252 units

-• Compass Nova Scotia Co-operative Homes is incorporated
+• Compass Nova Scotia Co-operative Homes was incorporated

 2015